Every Student Has the Capacity to ExcelWe work individually with students to find their best path to success.

 “I love working with Tilden students because they range from A - Z in terms of types and backgrounds.
 They all experience success academically, and that turns them into confident and happy individuals.”Jan Russell, College Counselor

 We know how to help students succeed

 Our Co-Chairs each have 25 years of experience helping students reach their goals in all areas of life.
 In addition, we hire teachers who have a passion for the subjects they teach, are gifted in their ability to connect well with teens and who are trained to teach students with a range of learning styles and capabilities.
 Together, we help students build confidence in their abilities and in general about themselves.
-Our Directors are happy to provide a free initial consultation to help sort out the variables related to your student’s learning needs prior to starting at Tilden, and they continue to collaborate with the teachers to insure each student’s success.
+Our Heads of School are happy to provide a free initial consultation to help sort out the variables related to your student’s learning needs prior to starting at Tilden, and they continue to collaborate with the teachers to insure each student’s success.